Yashhh0602/codevector/README.md

-# Product Browser — CodeVector Take-Home
+# Product Browser — CodeVector

 Browse 200,000 products newest-first, filter by category, paginate without missing or repeating anything even when new data arrives.